This section illustrates the Group’s solid financial profile, with information on debt structure and financing policy.

 The Revolving Credit Facility and US Private Placement (USPP) require compliance with certain bank covenants and ratios.
-At June 30, 2021, the adjusted net financial debt/EBITDA ratio was further reduced to 1.30x (from 2.00x last year) and the EBITDA/consolidated net financial expense ratio was 13.13x.
-As a precaution against a worsening pandemic, Bureau Veritas obtained a waiver from its banks and US Private Placement noteholders to relax its financial covenants at June 30, 2020, December 31, 2020 and June 30, 2021.
-In May 2021, Bureau Veritas exited early from the amendment negotiated with the USPP holders, allowing a return to the initial banking ratios.
-As a result, as of June 30, 2021, the ratio of adjusted net financial debt to EBITDA must be less than 3.5x and, only for the US Private Placement, the ratio of EBITDA to consolidated net financial expense must be greater than 5.5x.
+At June 30, 2022, the adjusted net financial debt/EBITDA ratio was further reduced to 1.10x (from 1.30x last year) and the EBITDA/consolidated net financial expense ratio was 16.67x.
+At June 30, 2022, the ratio of adjusted net financial debt to EBITDA had to be less than 3.5x and, only for the US Private Placement, the ratio of EBITDA to consolidated net financial expense had to be greater than 5.5x.

 |In euros millions||Maturity||Coupon (%)||Nominal amount||Currency|